Discover Real-Time Updates from Our Market Data Results

 About Tower Capital Advisors – Services and Acquisitions

 TCA is an institutional advisory firm, an acquirer of wireless leases and cell towers for two financial institutions and a national partner of AT&T that manages AT&T’s own acquisitions of lease and tower assets.
 While we charge institutions for our services (we have been a buy-side advisor on multiple portfolio purchases totaling more than $1 billion in the last 4 years), we do not charge individuals, small businesses, municipalities or religious entities for our advice.
-We also publish quarterly valuation statistics for wireless leases and towers to benefit landlords who are interested in monetizing their assets and need a place to go to assess value.
+We also publish annual valuation statistics for wireless leases and towers to benefit landlords who are interested in monetizing their assets and need a place to go to assess value.

 With respect to those landlords that are interested in lease monetization or physical tower asset sales, we provide offers from one or both of our funds (as well as from AT&T if they are a tenant on any of the infrastructure).
 We have no sales personnel calling to try and buy leases or towers below market value and no ‘call center’ pestering landlords.
 Our principle was one of the founders of what has become the industry of buying cell tower and rooftop wireless leases and easements and have been acquiring these assets for 18 years.
 Finally, we have learned that a good business doesn’t have to be based on outbound ‘selling’.
 It can be built on the provision of truthful, useful information and some of the best pricing in the sector.